yavin-dev/framework/CONTRIBUTING.md

 ## Code of Conduct

-By participating in this project, you agree to abide by the [Verizon Media Code of Conduct](Code-of-Conduct.md).
-Everyone is welcome to submit a pull request or open an issue to improve the documentation, add improvements, or report bugs.
+We encourage inclusive and professional interactions on our project.
+We welcome everyone to open an issue, improve the documentation, report bug or submit a pull request.
+By participating in this project, you agree to abide by the [Verizon Media Code of Conduct](Code-Of-Conduct.md).
+If you feel there is a conduct issue related to this project, please raise it per the Code of Conduct process and we will address it.

 ## How to Contribute